chains-project/ethereum-ssc/docs/glossary.md

 Ethereum has two main technical standards for the implementation of tokens, known as the ERC20 interface and the ERC721 inter- face.
 The standardization allows contracts to operate on different tokens seamlessly, while also fostering interoperability between contracts.

+## Wallet

+> A crypto wallet is a medium, program or service which stores the public and/or private keys for cryptocurrency transactions.

+In addition to this basic function of storing the keys, a cryptocurrency wallet more often also offers the functionality of encrypting and/or signing information.
+Signing can for example result in executing a smart contract, a cryptocurrency transaction, identification or legally signing a "document".